Discover more from DarthCoin’s Bitcoin Guides

 So is always recommended to have channels with different peers / nodes and big enough to handle your regular transactions in a certain period of time.

-OBW - simple and powerful mobile LN node
+Valet (ex-OBW) - simple and powerful mobile LN node

-OBW is using Immortan LN implementation with Electrum SPV for blocks sync.
+Valet is using Immortan LN implementation with Electrum SPV for blocks sync.

-OBW could be your simple, best way to start using Lightning payments.
+Valet could be your simple, best way to start using Lightning payments.
 So you are not receiving too much over LN but you want to spend more.

-OBW is using normal LN private channels but also a particular way - hosted channels.
+Valet is using normal LN private channels but also a particular way - hosted channels.

 These hosted channels (HC) main characteristics are: